EmAchieng/EmAchieng/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on mainly backend technologies like Django, Flask, Springboot
+- 🔭 I’m currently working with backend technologies like Django, Flask, Springboot
 - 🌱 I’m currently learning Practical and Theoretical Machine Learning and Artificial Intelligence
 - 👯 I’m looking to collaborate on React
 - 🤔 I’m looking for help with Software Testing and Analysis